redsquad-tech/shimakers_detektor/README.md

 # shimakers_detektor

-Script index.js creates dataset with information about possibly dangerous projects in which the harmfull users made a contribution through pull request
+Script index.js creates dataset with information about possibly harmfull projects in which the dangerous users made a contribution through pull request

 ##### npm install

 install dependencies

-**NOTE:** to build the site main page need make `npm install -g csv2html`

 ## USAGE